 Prerequisite: advanced calculus.
 Lebesgue and abstract measure and integration, convergence theorems, differentiation.
 Radon-Nikodym theorem, product measures.
 Fubini theorems.
 Lp spaces.
 Fall.
-Bhamidi, Leadbetter.
+Bhamidi, Fraiman.

 STOR 635 PROBABILITY (3)

 Prerequisite: STOR 634 or permission of instructor.
 Foundations of probability.
 Basic classical theorems.
 Modes of probabilistic convergence.
 Central limit problem.
 Generating functions, characteristic functions.
 Conditional probability and expectation.
 Spring.
-Bhamidi, Leadbetter.
+Bhamidi, Budhiraja.

 STOR 641 STOCHASTIC MODELS IN OPERATIONS RESEARCH 1 (3)

 Prerequisites: STOR 435.
 Review of probability, conditional probability, expectations, transforms, generating functions, special distributions, and functions of random variables.
 Introduction to stochastic processes.
 Discrete-time Markov chains.
 Transient and limiting behavior.
 First passage times.
 Fall.
 Kulkarni, Ziya.

 Prerequisite:two semesters of advanced calculus.
 Probability spaces.
 Random variables, distributions, expectation.
 Conditioning.
 Generating functions.
 Limit theorems: LLN, CLT, Slutsky, delta-method, big-O in probability.
 Inequalities.
 Distribution theory: normal, chi-squared, beta, gamma, Cauchy, other multivariate distributions.
 Distribution theory for linear models.
 Fall.
 Hannig, Ji.

 STOR 655 STATISTICAL THEORY II (3)